vishwa2001911/KOTTU/README.md

 ## Features

 - Browse food items
-- View menus, ratings and reviews of kottu restaurants
+- View menus, ratings and reviews of kottu restaurant
 - Place orders and pay online with credit card or cash on delivery